barryclark/jekyll-now/_posts/2021-01-15-dft-spectral-leakage-and-windowing.md

 TODO write this up: basically the fact that we are convolving the DTFT with the a window in F-space is the reason.
 Illustrate that for one frequency, where we don't sample a whole period of a sin.
 As a lead in to the next section say, that there is one case where the stars align.

-# Spectral Leakage and Periodic Functions
+# II.
+Spectral Leakage and Periodic Functions
 There is a special case where spectral leakage is not apparent for the DFT, which is when we calculate the DFT of a periodic function where we have sampled an integer number of periods.
 This fact has often handwavingly been explained to me by the DFT somehow implying a periodicity and that TODO do further

 ## The Fourier Transform of a Periodic Function